Notary Public Practices and Procedures

 The handbook includes both the rules for practice and the standard acceptable acknowledgement and oath forms used for most documents.

 Often, a notary will be presented with a document already prepared with an acknowledgement or oath form typed for the notary to simply fill out and sign.
 But if the proper form has not been provided on the document, it is the notary's duty to add text of the acknowledgement or oath.

-Click the icon to view the handbook online using the Adobe Reader.
-If you have not used the reader before, go to Acrobat Reader Help for more information.
+Download the Notary Handbook online using the Acrobat Reader.
+If you have not used the reader before or do not have the most current version of the reader installed, go to Acrobat Reader Help for more information.